Writing a CLAUDE.md That Actually Works

 “Always write tests before code” and “tests are optional for hotfixes” in the same file creates inconsistent behaviour.
 Claude will apply one or the other unpredictably.
 Pick one and remove the other.

-The longer the file, the more rules Claude deprioritises.
-A 300-line CLAUDE.md means some rules at the bottom are routinely ignored.
-Better to have 80 lines of rules that are always followed than 300 lines of rules that are sometimes followed.
+With ~50 instructions already in the system prompt and a cap of ~200 before degradation, you have roughly 150 slots.
+A 300-line CLAUDE.md likely burns most of them.
+Some rules at the bottom will be routinely ignored.
+Better to have 80 lines that are always followed than 300 lines that are sometimes followed.

 4. Stale rules

 CLAUDE.md needs maintenance.
-Review it every month and remove anything that is no longer true.
+Review it every two weeks and remove anything that is no longer true.
 Stale rules reduce trust in the rules that remain.
+Treat it like code: review it when Claude makes an unexpected decision, prune it regularly, and verify that changes actually shift Claude’s behaviour.
+Add this standing instruction to CLAUDE.md itself: "When you encounter a bad assumption, suggest a correction to this file."

 Quick Start

 Run /init in any project and Claude will generate a starter CLAUDE.md based on what it can read from your codebase.
-Edit the output — remove the generic parts, add your specific commands and gotchas — and you will have a solid file in under 15 minutes.
+Read every line of the output.
+Remove the generic parts.
+Add your specific commands and gotchas.
+You will have a solid file in under 15 minutes.